MREYE-LUMC/ZOSPy/.github/PULL_REQUEST_TEMPLATE.md

 # Additional information
 <!--
-  We would like to know which versions of Python and OpticStudio you are running.
+  We would like to know which version of OpticStudio you are running.
   This helps us to keep the compatibility section in our documentation updated.

-  Please list all Python versions you used to test your changes.
-The unit tests will automatically try to test all currently supported Python versions.
-If you would like to do us a favor, install all necessary Python versions on your system.
-This helps us to ensure compatibility and detect any problems we might not be able to detect on our own systems.
-This makes your contribution even more valuable!
 -->

-- Python version: ...
 - OpticStudio version: ...

 ## Related issues